Shezmu

-Shesmu (alternatively Schesmu and Shezmu) is an ancient Egyptian deity with a contradictory character.
+Shezmu (alternatively Schesmu and Shesmu) is an ancient Egyptian deity with a contradictory character.
+He is an Underworld judge of the damned.
 He was worshiped from the early Old Kingdom period.

 He was considered a god of ointments, perfume, and wine.
 In this role, he was associated with festivities, dancing, and singing.
 But he was also considered a god of blood, who could slaughter and dismember other deities.
-It is thought possible that the ancient Egyptians used red wine to symbolize blood in religious offerings, explaining why Shesmu is associated with both blood and wine.
+It is thought possible that the ancient Egyptians used red wine to symbolize blood in religious offerings, explaining why Shezmu is associated with both blood and wine.